ppijn/humandesign/README.md

 ## Problem ⁉

 I was given a client called Larissa Klaassen.
 Larissa is blind/ very badly sighted and during investigation on her I found out she can only see about 95% meaning she can tell the difference between light and dark.
 Larissa is a professional Track cyclist and has won gold at the Paralympics in Tokyo 2020.
 We had to create a sport schedule for her based on her needs.
 I am going to focus on creating a easily accessible and usable schedule.
-SInce Laissa is blind, she uses a screenreader and tab to naviagte websites.
-She showed us how she used the web and we were given very big insights.
-If something went wrong, she would have to use the magnifying function to see what everything says and this function is a pain in the ass to use.
-It was our job to make it way easier for her to use the web and make it so she doesn't have to use this function.

 ## Prototyping , Testing and Results